MaysLastPlays-Ports/Sunday-Night-Suicide-Recreation/README.md

-# Sunday Night Suicide Android Port
+# Sunday Night Suicide Recreation
-Official Port By MaysLastPlay
+By MaysLastPlay

-Mod By The_Mayz And His Team
+Mod By The Shipy Sea And SNS Team
-Zoe.exe Shake Warning